Wangara people: Expansion

 During the reign of Mansa Musa in the 14th century, the Wangara reached the Yoruba states of southwest Nigeria.
-There it was called Esin Imale, "Religion of the Malians" or "Hard Knowledge".
+There their religion (Islam) was called Esin Imale, "Religion of the Malians" or "Hard Knowledge".
 After a 2nd wave of Songhai language speaking Wangara and a 3rd wave by Muslim Fulani, many Yoruba subgroups such as the Ijesa, Oyo, Ilorin, Egba & Ijebu had sizable Muslim communities by the 19th century.